aws/aws-encryption-sdk-javascript/modules/client-browser/Readme.md

 const { encryptionContext } = messageHeader

 /* Verify that all values in the original encryption context are in the
  * current one.
-(The SDK adds extra values for signing.)
+(The Encryption SDK adds extra values for signing.)
  */
 Object
   .entries(context)